PrekshaYadav/DMDD_Assignment4/Normalization.md

 - All the columns of all the tables are atomic.
 - All the columns store distinct information and contribute to the dataset in it's own unique way.

-Hence the tables in the database are in 1NF.
+Hence the tables are in the database are in 1NF.

 ## Second Normal Form (2NF) :
 - The table qualifies to be in the first normal form.